Kevin Cooper (footballer): Managerial career

-After leaving Neath, Cooper relocated to Malaysia to manage Cardiff's 1MCC – One Malaysia Cardiff City – which is linked to the Far Eastern ownership of Cardiff City he played for KLI in the KLEV League.
+After leaving Neath, Cooper relocated to Malaysia to manage Cardiff's 1MCC – One Malaysia Cardiff City – which is linked to the Far Eastern ownership of Cardiff City.

-Ahead of the start of the 2012–13 season, Cooper returned to Cardiff City as the coach of the club's under-21 side.
+Ahead of the start of the 2012–13 season, Cooper returned to Cardiff City as the head coach of the club's under-21 side.

 In 2014 Kevin Cooper was appointed as the manager of Swiss second-tier side Servette Geneva.
 Although he guided the team to second place in the Swiss Challenge League, the team was relegated to the third tier of Swiss football for 2015-16 for financial reasons.

 On 4 November 2015, fellow Challenge League side FC Wil announced that they signed Cooper on a contract that would keep him at the club until 2017.

-On 18 January 2017, was appointed as Assistant Manager at Hartlepool United.
+On 18 January 2017, joined Hartlepool United.

-On 24 April 2017, was sacked as Assistant Manager at Hartlepool United.
+On 24 April 2017, left Hartlepool United.

-2019, come to Malaysia and appointed as Head Coach at Armed Forces, M3 team.
+In 2019, returned to Malaysia and was appointed as technical director and Head Coach at Armed Forces, now playing in the second tier of Malaysian Football.

 Personal life

-Kevin Cooper is the father of the Welsh footballer Oli Cooper and Sam Cooper.
+Kevin Cooper is the father of the Welsh footballer Oli Cooper.